 Boosting Brand Awareness

-Fundraising events offer a great opportunity for you to publish your logo on posters, free T-shirts, pens, etc., and to let people know more about the passion that drives your company.
-In the early stages of business, you may not afford expensive advertising campaigns, so charity events are an excellent way to reach a wider audience within your community.
+Fundraising events offer a great opportunity for you to publish your logo on posters, free T-shirts, pens, etc., and to let people know more about .
+In the early stages of business, you may not afford expensive advertising campaigns, so charity events are an excellent way to audience within your community.

 Of course, you can also use your webpage and social media to create short videos about your fundraising efforts; sharing is free, so if you create truly dynamic, entertaining, even humorous content, your efforts are more likely to be shared among a wide audience.